 - 4 tablespoons unsalted butter

-- ¼ cup chopped minced fresh parsley or cilantro, plus more for garnish if desired (optional)
+- ¼ cup chopped fresh cilantro plus more for garnish if desired (optional)

 - Prepared basmati rice or prepared cauliflower rice

-- Add the parsley (or cilantro) and the chicken to the sauce.
+Add cilantro and the chicken to the sauce.
 Taste and adjust the seasonings as desired (you may want to add more salt, sugar, spices, hot sauce, lemon juice, etc.)

 Update (May 16, 2018): I made this dish again and perfected the recipe and snapped a few pictures, so I decided to update both the recipe and the photos in this post.
 As a point of comparison to show how much my photography has evolved, I kept one of my original photos (below).